zarkovvv/crypto-tracker/crypto-tracker/README.md

 # Cryptocurrency price tracker

-This project is built using ReactJS, SCSS / CSS, Axios, Font-Awesome.
+This project is built using ReactJS, Javascript, SCSS/CSS, Axios, Font-Awesome, Framer-Motion.

 **Note: Project is still under development with new features to be added and bugs to be fixed!**